 Perle Systems Technical Notes

-Quality of Service: Defining it and identifying its impact on high-priority
+Defining QoS and identifying its impact on high-priority applications

-VoIP, video collaboration, networked video security and remote monitoring, which have constantly increasing bandwidth requirements, are now common tools in business of all sizes.
+VoIP, video collaboration, networked video security, and remote monitoring have increasing bandwidth requirements and are common tools in business of all sizes.
 Users of these technologies have an extremely low tolerance for any form of delay in voice or video transmission.
 However, traditional IP networks First-in-First-Out (FIFO) standards struggle to meet the reliability and quality expectations of these advanced network-based systems.

 QoS tools can prioritize traffic based on users, network segments, or applications.
 Tools can also be set up to reserve or limit bandwidth for certain users or applications.
 In addition, some applications can be completely stopped.
 QoS makes this possible by giving businesses the network management tools necessary for efficient data delivery by reducing the overall impact of delay when the network is congested.